 In case of security threads access rights can be changed quickly and globally and can also be tracked to detect the source of an incident.

 Organizations are constantly changing.
 Role management allows for organization-wide change of responsibilities of employees and restructuring of the organization when needed.
-To still ensure flexibility, a good IAM system will also allow to grant additional temporary access where needed in special cases.
+To still ensure flexibility, a good IAM system will also allow to grant additional temporary access in special cases.

 Less Operational Cost

-Identity and access management systems enable complete and efficient identity lifecycle management with a single administration point resulting in less manual administrative steps.
+IAM systems enable complete and efficient identity lifecycle management with a single administration point resulting in less manual administrative steps.

 Enable business growth